Bolero (1984 film)

 Bolero is a 1984 American romantic drama film written and directed by John Derek and starring Bo Derek.
-The film centers on the protagonist's sexual awakening and her journey around the world to pursue an ideal first lover who will take her virginity.
+The film centers on the protagonist Ayre "Mac" MacGillvary's sexual awakening and her journey around the world to pursue an ideal first lover who will take her virginity.

 A box office flop, the film was critically panned, earning nominations for nine Golden Raspberry Awards at the 5th Golden Raspberry Awards and "winning" six, including the Worst Picture.
-It won the CVF Awards for "Worst Picture" (Golan-Globus), "Worst Actress" (Bo Derek), "Worst Actor" (George Kennedy), "Worst Supporting Actor" (Andrea Occhipinti), "Worst Director" (John Derek), "Worst Screenplay" (John Derek)", and "Worst Musical Score" (Peter and Elmer Bernstein).
+Bolero is the oldest film to hold a score of 0% on Rotten Tomatoes.

 Plot

 Set in the 1920s, Ayre "Mac" MacGillvary is a virginal 23-year-old young American who graduates from an exclusive British college.
 An orphan heiress to a vast fortune, Ayre is determined to find the right man for her first sexual encounter wherever he might be in the world.
 Rich enough not to venture forth alone, she brings along her best friend Catalina and the family chauffeur Cotton.

 Ayre first travels to Morocco where she meets an ideal lover, an Arab sheik who offers to deflower her.
-He takes her away in his private airplane to an oasis in the desert, but during foreplay, while rubbing her nude body with honey, he falls asleep almost immediately.
-Giving up on the sheik, Ayre goes on to Spain, where she meets the toreador Angel, and sets out to seduce him.
+He takes her away in his private airplane to an oasis in the desert, but reveals that while he is a sheik, he was actually raised with an English nanny and educated at Oxford with an interest in poetry.
+During foreplay, while rubbing her nude body with honey, he falls asleep almost immediately.
+Giving up on the sheik, Ayre goes on to Spain, where she meets the toreador Angel Sacristan, and sets out to seduce him.
 Into this group comes Paloma, a 14-year-old local Gypsy girl whom Ayre and Catalina take under their wing.
 A minor subplot involves Catalina meeting and pursuing Ayre's lawyer, Robert Stewart, a kilt-wearing Scotsman whom Catalina chooses to deflower her.

 After several days of courtship and flirting, Angel makes love to Ayre one morning and he manages to stay awake.
 Unfortunately, after Ayre has succeeded in her quest to lose her virginity, Angel is gored while bullfighting the next day.

 The injury leaves Angel unable to perform in the bedroom, and so Ayre makes it her mission in life to see to his recovery.
 Along the way, she takes up bullfighting herself as a way of getting her despondent lover motivated to stop moping.
 During this, the Arab sheik flies to Spain to abduct Ayre, but she manages to convince him that she has already lost her virginity and he lets her go.

 Eventually, Ayre is successful in aiding Angel to full recovery which leads to a climactic lovemaking session between them.
 Finally, Ayre and Angel get married at a local church.